Our teams work where talent, infrastructure, and experience come together. United by purpose, we’re driving progress that fuels discovery.

 The Wormhole

-Home to Terran R production, cutting-edge manufacturing, and advanced testing infrastructure, and our headquarters in the Los Angeles metro area is shaping the future of aerospace.
+Home to Terran R production, cutting-edge manufacturing, and advanced testing infrastructure, our headquarters in the Los Angeles metro area is shaping the future of aerospace.
 Designed for scalability, this facility is designed to support high-rate production and can adapt to customer demand.

 Long Beach, CA